YottaDB/YDBDoc/GTMAdminOps/dse.rst

 *-REM[OVE]*

 Terminates any write ownership of the critical section.
-Use this when the critical section is owned by a process that is nonexistent or is known to no longer be running a YottaDB/GT.M image.
+Use this when the critical section is owned by a process that is nonexistent or is known to no longer be running a YottaDB image.

 Use alone.

 .. note::
-   Using CRITICAL -REMOVE when the write owner of a critical section is an active YottaDB/GT.M process may cause structural database damage.
+   Using CRITICAL -REMOVE when the write owner of a critical section is an active YottaDB process may cause structural database damage.

 *-RES[ET]*

 Displays the number of times the critical section has been through an online reinitialization.

 Using -RESET with -INIT causes an error for processes that are attempting to get the critical section of the region.
-Under the guidance of YottaDB/FIS, use -RESET -INIT as a way to clear certain types of hangs.
+Under the guidance of YottaDB, use -RESET -INIT as a way to clear certain types of hangs.

 Use only with: -INIT